2013 - 2014

 Regular HEAP Benefit Amounts:

-Add an additional $25 to base benefit if: Household has Tier 1 income
+Add on $25- Add an additional $25 to base benefit if Household has Tier 1 income

-Add an additional $25 to base benefit if: There is a vulnerable in the household – child age 5 or under OR an adult over the age of 60 OR disabled individual
+Add on $25- Add an additional $25 to base benefit if there is a child age 5 or under OR an adult over the age of 60 OR disabled individual in Household

 “Renter’s Benefit” for Heat Included in Rent: